One home, outbuildings destroyed in 170-acre blaze on West Overland

 Firefighters with several departments, such as Lyman, Western Nebraska Regional Airport, Minatare-Melbeta, Morrill Banner County and Torrington, also responded and provided mutual aid.
 By 3 a.m., all forward progress of the fire had stopped, Region 23 Emergency Management reported in a press release.
 By 5 a.m., two departments remained on scene after the fire was able to be contained and extinguished.
 Schank did report that Scottsbluff Rural and Banner County firefighters remained on scene Friday, monitoring the fire which did have some spots rekindle.

-Many of the other departments had been pressed into response in this week’s Carter Canyon fire, Schank told the Star-Herald.
+Many of the other departments had been pressed into response to battle the Carter Canyon fire, Schank told the Gering Courier.

 During the fire, firefighters freed horses and livestock in the area.
 Riverside Discovery Center reportedly evacuated some of its animals to the Panhandle Humane Society.
 Residents in the area were also notified through alerts that they may need to evacuate.